-AC 654 Additional Course - Responsible Data Science

-Form of module Depends on course

-Level Master

-ECTS Max.
-18

-Workload Depends on course

-Prerequisites Depends on course

-Aim of module The course falls into the responsible data science area of the MMDS and covers topics related to responsible data science but is not directly equivalent to any course in the MMDS module catalogue.
+AC 654 Additional Course - Responsible Data Science Form of module Typically: lecture, other forms of modules might be credited upon request.
+Level Master ECTS Max.
+18 (The individual modules can vary between 2 and 10 ECTS.
+A total of 18 ECTS can be recognized as additional courses).
+Workload The workload and its distribution on different activities are determined by the credited course.
+For courses taken at the University of Mannheim, they can be found in the respective module catalogue.
+One ECTS credit equals 30 hours of work.
+Prerequisites The prerequisites are determined by the credited course.
+For courses taken at the University of Mannheim, they can be found in the respective module catalogue Aim of module The course falls into the responsible data science area of the MMDS and covers topics related to responsible data science, but is not directly equivalent to any course in the MMDS module catalogue.
 The course level equals a regular course in MMDS study program.
 The module can be taken either at the University of Mannheim or at any other university in Germany or abroad.

-Learning outcomes and qualification goals Depends on course

-Media / Literature / Meth- ods / Form and duration of assessment Depends on course

-Language English preferred, but any other language possible if Mann- heim faculty member is able to identify content and level

-Offering Spring semester / Fall semester

-Lecturer Lecturer at the host university
+Learning outcomes and quali- fication goals The learning outcomes and qualification goals are determined by the credited course.
+For courses taken at the University of Mannheim, they can be found in the respective module catalogue.
+Media / Literature / Methods / Form and duration of as- sessment The media, literature, and methods are determined by the credited course.
+For courses taken at the University of Mannheim, they can be found in the respective module catalogue.
+The form of assessment is typically a written or oral examination, but can also include other forms of examination.
+Details are determined by the examination modalities of the credited course.
+Language English preferred, but any other language possible if Mannheim faculty member is able to identify content and level Offering Spring semester / Fall semester Lecturer Lecturer at the host university

 Person in charge Lecturer at the host university

 Duration of module 1 Semester

 Further modules -

 Range of application MMDS

 Semester 2 nd /3 rd /4 th semester

-DS 203 Responsible AI: Conceptual Foundations, Methods and Ap- plications Form of module Lecture with Essay Type of module Specialization Course Level Master ECTS 6 Workload Hours per semester in presence: 28 (2 SWS) Self-study: 56 h lectures; 20 h essay / preparation oral exam Prerequisites Basic knowledge about AI systems (knowledge-based systems, machine learning, deep neural networks) Aim of module Conceptual foundations : - understanding of important concepts in human-AI interaction and AI ethics (such as trust, autonomy, responsibility) Methods : - e.g., narrative interviews, group discussions, design research methods (prototyping, design thinking, techno-mimesis), (digital) ethnography, participatory action research Applications : - AI in medicine and healthcare - Social robotics - Generative AI - other use cases / real-world AI applications Learning outcomes and qualification goals Expertise: Students gain insights and understanding of important concepts in human-AI interaction and AI ethics.
+DS 203 Responsible AI: Conceptual Foundations, Methods and Applications Form of module Lecture with Essay Type of module Specialization Course Level Master ECTS 6 Workload Hours per semester in presence: 28 (2 SWS) Self-study: 56 h lectures; 20 h essay / preparation oral exam Prerequisites Basic knowledge about AI systems (knowledge-based systems, machine learning, deep neural networks) Aim of module Conceptual foundations: - understanding of important concepts in human-Al interaction and Al ethics (such as trust, autonomy, responsibility) Methods: - e.g., narrative interviews, group discussions, design research methods (prototyping, design thinking, techno-mimesis), (digital) ethnography, participatory action research Applications: - Al in medicine and healthcare - Social robotics - Generative Al - other use cases / real-world Al applications Learning outcomes and qualification goals Expertise: Students gain insights and understanding of important concepts in human-AI interaction and AI ethics.
 They learn modes of transdisciplinary thinking and theorizing.
 Along sector-specific use cases they learn about ethical, legal and social aspects and challenges of real-world AI application, e.g. for healthcare.
-Methodological competence: Students learn elements of mixed- methods study design for human-AI interaction research Personal competence: Students learn to critically assess concep- tual, ethical, legal and social aspects of human-AI interaction.
-They gain skills in transdisciplinary research and theory-building and learn to transfer these insights to real-world human-AI inter- action scenarios.
+Methodological competence: Students learn elements of mixed-methods study design for human-AI interaction research Personal competence: Students learn to critically assess conceptual, ethical, legal and social aspects of human-AI interaction.
+They gain skills in transdisciplinary research and theory-building and learn to transfer these insights to real-world human-AI interaction scenarios.
 Media Slides are available online Literature - Voeneky, S., P. Kellmeyer, O. Mueller, and W. Burgard, ed.
 2022.
 The Cambridge Handbook of Responsible Artificial Intelligence: